josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 # 💔 Romance Lens as Ontology Failure
-**First created:** 2025-12-14 | **Last updated:** 2025-12-14
+**First created:** 2025-12-14 | **Last updated:** 2026-01-18
 *When systems default to relational or romantic frames because they lack adequate categories for human behaviour*

 ---

-## What this node is about
+## 🧭 What This Node Is About

-Romance lens ontology failure occurs when behavioural modelling systems interpret patterns of interaction, attention, or intensity through a **relational or romantic frame**, not because such a frame is appropriate, but because the system lacks better conceptual categories.
+Romance lens ontology failure occurs when behavioural modelling systems interpret patterns of interaction, attention, or intensity through a **relational or romantic frame** — not because such a frame is appropriate, but because the system lacks better conceptual categories.

 This is not a deliberate choice.
 It is a failure of ontology.

 When the system cannot meaningfully describe behaviour, it reaches for the **closest available metaphor** — and in many commercial models, that metaphor is romance, attachment, or intimacy.

 ---

-## What is meant by “ontology failure”
+## 🧩 What Is Meant by “Ontology Failure”

 An ontology defines:
 - what kinds of things exist